Skip to main content

 Introduction

 Authentication is fundamental to web applications, ensuring secure access for users.
-In Vania, simplicity, security, and efficiency are paramount in implementing authentication features within your application.
+In Vania, simplicity, security, and efficiency are prioritized when implementing authentication features.

-To configure authentication settings in your Vania application, you'll interact primarily with the auth.php configuration file located in the config directory.
-This centralized configuration hub empowers you to tailor authentication parameters to your application's unique needs.
+To configure authentication in your Vania application, edit the auth.php file in the config directory.
+This file lets you define how authentication should work in your application.

-Whether you're a seasoned developer or new to web development, Vania's authentication system is crafted to simplify the implementation process while upholding stringent security standards.
-With Vania, you can confidently deploy authentication features that meet user expectations and fortify your application against potential threats.
+Whether you're an experienced developer or new to web development, Vania's authentication system is designed to be straightforward while upholding high security standards.

 Authentication Quickstart

-First, prepare your configuration and specify your provider.
-The provider refers to the model that will supply user information during the authentication process.
+1. Configure your provider.
+The provider refers to the model that will supply user data during authentication:

 Map<String, dynamic> authConfig = {